Cycling in K.Lynn

 Cycling Farcilities: Norfolk's Bad Sign Habit

 Despite the generally good network and the adverts for "King's Lynn - a cyclist's dream", there are a few problems with town cycle tracks.
 Norfolk County Council are a bit too keen on two signs: "Cyclists Dismount" and "End of Route".
-Sadly, it's common to find these half-way along cycle routes and at other plainly absurd locations, causing confusion and disrespect for them when they are used well.
+Sadly, it's common to find these half-way along cycle routes and at other plainly absurd locations, causing confusion and disrespect for them.

 St James Lights